-As their flow of roles into the business is much less than a large chain firm, independents target priority placements with growing firms in specialised sectors.
+As their flow of roles into the business is much less that a large chain firm, independents target priority placements with growing firms in specialised sectors.
 These roles can often be high value roles, which require a generally higher, more specialised source of candidates.

 It's for this reason that companies value recruiters who specialise in their sector as much as the recruiters need the clients themselves for business.
 Therefore, the first and foremost thing that a good recruiter does is recruit the right people with corresponding skills and personality that fits the business

-It sounds simple, a good recruiter recruits the right people but it’s a vitally important part for you as a jobseeker.
-You can sign up with a recruitment agency and if all they’re interested in is turning numbers, they will push you in for jobs you’re not suited for and not take the time to get to know your needs and career ambitions.
+It sounds simple, a good recruiter recruits the right people but it's vitally important part for you as a jobseeker.
+You can sign up with a recruitment agency and if all they're interested in is turning numbers, they will push you in for jobs you're not suited for and not take the time to get to know your needs and career ambitions.

 This is far from helpful, as you could find yourself being interviewed for a role you're not suited for, miss out on it, take a knock to your confidence and fall into that cycle we don't want to be in.
 However, if you get the role, this can be bad or worse!
 Picture yourself stuck in a full-time job you don't want to do and finding your day miserable and you'll have some idea why this isn't helpful.